Welcome back, Rush Limbaugh, eager and ready to go.

 Are you weak?

-And this president is gonna be caught.
+And this president is going to be caught.

-I is gonna have a hard time avoiding being trapped in a way between a rock and a hard place of being so tough that he can't try the new creative foreign policy that he wants, but on the other hand, maybe being seen as weak or indecisive.
+He's going to have a hard time avoiding being trapped in a way between a rock and a hard place of being so tough that he can't try the new creative foreign policy that he wants, but on the other hand, maybe being seen as weak or indecisive.

 He has the kind of almost Jimmy Carter problem.

-He's an intellectual, A very thoughtful guy trying to pull America back from confrontation to lower the tone of American rhetoric to try to take the crisis out of something as a way of reducing the country's risks.
+He's an intellectual, a very thoughtful guy, trying to pull America back from confrontation, to lower the tone of American rhetoric, to try to take the crisis out of something as a way of reducing the country's risks.

 This is how intellectuals think.